A QR code is a simple, elegant piece of technology. Resurgent, too. QR code statistics show a bright future for these little beauties.

 - What QR code stands for

-- The types of QR codes
+- The QR code types

 QR codes have the potential to help every industry—especially those that used to depend on lots of foot traffic.
 Because they’re touchless and hygienic.
 Bars and restaurants, specifically, are poised to leverage the clean, easy power of QR codes in massive ways.